 SOURCE: The Stagflation Index is computed based on data from the U.S. Department of Commerce through Global Insight (series codes: RUC for the rate of unemployment and GDP/GDP96 for the GDP implicit price deflator).
-Nitzan, Jonathan, and Shimshon Bichler.
-2006.
-New Imperialism or New Capitalism?
-Review XXIX (1, February).
+For the Amalgamation Index see Data Appendix.